rickydos/PHBS_TQFML-1/README.md

 We will fix the problem of overfitting.
 Also, we will figure out which model is better to predict the central points of both eyes through mean standard error.

 ## Conclusion
-In this regression analysis, we find that Random Forest is a better model to predict the keypoints of both eyes through mean standard error and its fitting value is higher. <br>
+In this regression analysis, we find that Random Forest is a better model to predict the keypoints of both eyes through mean square error and its coefficient of determination is higher. <br>
 The results of Decision Tree:<br>

-Prediction | MSE | R-square
+Prediction | MSE | coefficient of determination
 --------|------|-----
 left_eye_center_x | 4.131 | 0.061
 left_eye_center_y | 3.050 | 0.423